tompc35/ooidata/CONTRIBUTING.md

 ### Make a pull request

 To contribute code, follow the [fork-and-branch Git workflow](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
 The steps are outlined below.
+The [setup](#setup) steps (1-4) only have to be done once.
+The steps for [making changes](#making-changes) (5-10) should be done for each new feature or enhancement that you add to the project.

 #### Setup